rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-to-or-from-a-linux-server-without-ftp.md

 ### User Configuration

-If FTP is installed and running, check the users users.
+If FTP is installed and running, check the users.
 By default, FTP users also can log in over SSH.
-If more advanced FTP configuration has been done, this might not be true.
+If you have a more advanced FTP configuration, this might not be true.

-To check the list of users where the user home directory is /home (Linux default), run the following command:
+To check the list of users where the user home directory is **/home** (Linux default), run the following command:

     # cat /etc/passwd | grep "/home" |cut -d: -f1
     tom